nivenly/website/content/en/blog/2023/2023-03-01-first-post.md

 project members are supporting Nivenly just by contributing to their project(s).

 For information about becoming a project member, please email us at [info@nivenly.org](mailto:info@nivenly.org).

+##### Fellowship membership  <!-- omit in toc -->

+Fellowships are granted to members of the community who the Board of Directors feel should be given the opportunity to by even more involved in the governance of the foundation.
+There are no dues or fees associated with fellowship membership.

 ##### Trade membership <!-- omit in toc -->